 Many of us have the habit of registering a domain name whenever we have a great (or not so great) idea for a new startup company, product, project, blog or side-business.
 But those ideas often remain just that, an idea.
 And the domain name will end up sitting dormant in your registrar account for months, years or even decades alongside an often growing family of other, unused domain names.
+These domain names don’t have to stay dormant; starting up a business is incredibly scary, but achievable.
+Some are scared that their business won’t succeed with little marketing, but there is a new way to spread the word of your business around.
+Here is a Guide to Email Marketing, the new way of running a promotion to boost sales or announcing a special offer.
+Taking the leap means you won’t have to sell your domain name in the first place…easy, right?

 Other reasons for owning unused domain names could be that you retired from or closed a business, decided to stop updating your blog or personal site or you acquired other companies over the years, with their domains.
 If so, you’re probably wondering if these domains are worth anything to someone else and if yes, how you can sell your domain names?